raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ## Running an experiment for 3 hours

 In this section we are going to modify our `main.py` so that it will run and stop itself after 3 hours.
-Each experiment on the ISS has a 3 hour slot to use after which it will be abruptly stopped.
-We need to ensure that our program gracefully shuts down to ensure we don't lose any data.
+Each experiment on the ISS has a 3 hour slot to use, after which it will be abruptly stopped.
+We need to shut down our program gracefully to ensure we don't lose any data.

 ### The datetime library

 One way to stop a Python program after a specific length of time is using the `datetime` Python library.
 This library makes it easy to work with times and compare them.
 Doing so without the library is not always straightforward: it's easy to get it wrong using normal mathematics.
 For example, it's simple to work out the difference in time between 10:30 and 10:50 (subtract 30 from 50), but slightly more complicated when you have 10:44 and 11:17 (add (60 - 44) to 17).
 Things become even trickier if the two times are split across two days (for example, the difference in minutes between 23:07 on Monday 31 May and 11:43 on Tuesday 1 June).
 The `datetime` library makes this type of operation much simpler by allowing you to create `datetime` objects that you can simply add to or subtract from each other.

 By recording and storing the time at the start of the experiment, we can then check repeatedly to see if the current time is greater than that start time plus a certain number of minutes, seconds, or hours.
-In the program below this is used to print "Hello from the ISS" every second for 2 minutes:
+In the program below, this is used to print "Hello from the ISS" every second for 2 minutes:

 ```python
 from datetime import datetime, timedelta